alextongdo/doc-master/README.md

 2. Install Docker.
 `https://docs.docker.com/get-docker/`

-3. Pull Docker images from the provided Docker Hub repository.
-Simply run this command.
-`docker pull atn021/doc-master`

-4. Navigate to where you have cloned the Github repo and deploy DocMaster with the Compose file.
+4. Navigate to where you have cloned the Github repo and use the Docker Hub Compose file.
 `docker compose up`

-### Without Docker Hub
+### Platform Incompatibility
-If, for whatever reason, you'd prefer to skip step 3, a Compose file is provided that builds the images from this Github repository.
+If you encounter any platform errors, a Compose file is provided that builds the images from scratch using this Github repository.

 1. First, follow steps 1 and 2 from above.